SalhiFayza/Application_Flutter-send-Data-Sensors-Raspberry-Pi-to-App-Flutter-using-Firebase-/README.md

 USING:
 -Android Studio or VSCode.

--Account creation in Firebase: https: //firebase.google.com/
+-Account creation in Firebase: https://firebase.google.com/

 -To download the packages.
 Find and use packages to build Dart and Flutter apps: https://pub.dev/